 Our History

-EVAWI was founded in 2003 by Sergeant Joanne Archambault.
+EVAWI was founded in 2003 by Sergeant Joanne Archambault of the San Diego Police Department.
 During her decades of work with victims, Sergeant Archambault saw a critical need for training law enforcement in how to investigate sexual assault and domestic violence.
 Criminal justice practitioners simply did not have the training and support they needed to conduct thorough investigations guided by best practices.
 EVAWI was created to fill this void.

 What We Do